KhangTGR/helm-demo/README.md

         │       └── test-connection.yaml
         └── values.yaml

-This is an **optional** choice, yet make sure that the charts run without flaws.
+To make sure that the charts run without flaws.
 Use command:

     helm lint charts/hello-world